JosieZhuo/accelerometer_data_analysis/hw3_rmd.md

 My conclusions are: 1.
 For each day in a week, the lowest activity always happens between 22:00 pm to 5:00 am, which may due to sleep.
 2.
 Activity on Sundays and Saturdays are lower than weekdays in general.
-However, around 11:00 am on Sunday shows an extremely high activity level.
-3. On weekday evening between 8:00 to 10:00 pm, there is also a hight activity level.
+However, there is an extremely high activity around 11:00 am on Sunday.
+3. On weekday evening between 8:00 p.m. to 10:00 p.m., there is also a
+high activity level.

 ### Problem 3